-Software development has been around for decades.
-We benefit from the best practices, design patterns, and nuggets of wisdom that has accumulated over that long history.
+The history of software development spans decades.
+We benefit from the best practices, design patterns, and nuggets of wisdom that has accumulated over half a century.

 The crypto space is an ever-growing uncharted territory.
 There’s no definitive stack of tools - like LAMP or MEAN in web development - to build decentralized apps.
 There are no developer handbooks like Design Patterns or Clean Code for smart contracts.
 Information and tools are scattered all over the place.

 You’re reading the missing guide I wish existed.
 It summarizes the lessons I’ve learned from writing smart contracts, building decentralized applications, and open source projects in the Ethereum ecosystem.